conmute/.dotfiles/Readme.md

 - ✅ 🚧 sharable, maintanable and forkable, like we do on github
 - ✅ 🚧 modular, like we can enable certain pieces
 - ✅ 🚧 optable, not everything is needed - just add some of them
+- ✅ 🚧 path reliable, depending on user / setup / etc, it should be reliable in path
 - customizable, like enable overrides which are available
 - avoiding unwanted abstractions…